Grifenfer/ARPpoisoning_IPspoofing_ESP8266/README.md

 sen_ip_packet.py is the python script that performs UDP packet forgering <br /> <br />

-The arduino files () are used to configure both ESP8266's
+The .ino files are used to configure both ESP8266's: <br />
+&emsp; listening_esp.ino is used to configure the listening ESP8266 <br />
+&emsp; sending_esp.ino is used to configure the sending ESP8266 <br />